chottosid/Veritas/README.md

 - **Blockchain**: Ethereum-based smart contracts for immutable records
 - **File Storage**: IPFS for decentralized document storage

-The system uses JWT authentication, WebSocket for real-time updates, and integrates with Celo Sepolia testnet for blockchain functionality.
+The system uses JWT authentication, WebSocket for real-time updates, and integrates with Celo Sepolia and Polygon testnet for blockchain functionality.

 ## Quick Setup